Kitware/VTK/Documentation/docs/developers_guide/testing.md

     The exact set of tests created depends on many configuration options.
 Tests in non-default modules are only tested when those modules are purposefully enabled, the smoke tests described in the Coding Style section above are enabled only when the python or Tcl interpreter is installed, tests written in wrapped languages are only enabled when wrapping is turned on, etc.

 1. Build.

     VTK tests are only available from the build tree.

 1. Run ctest at the command line in the build directory or make the TESTING target in Visual Studio.

     As ctest runs the tests it prints a summary.
-You should expect 90% of the tests or better to pass if your VTK is configured correctly.
+You should expect the tests to pass.
 Detailed results (which are also printed if you supply a --V argument to ctest) are put into the Testing/Temporary directory.
 The detailed results include the command line that ctest uses to spawn each test.
 Other particularly useful arguments are:
     ```bash
     --R TestNameSubstringToInclude to choose tests by name